 It seemed to those watching the patrol footage that the jockey must have stuck some sort of Faustian compact to pass the post first.
 All too frequently with Schumacher, a blackguard recklessness of temper or impulse had ensued in his conduct on Sydney racecourses that rendered him incapable of turning to account what good the gods had provided.
 Perhaps the most fortunate aspect of the whole affair was Hill’s restraint when the foul occurred.
 The stewards wasted little time announcing their decision although sections of the crowd, unaware of the facts, hooted O’Sullivan and Hill during the official presentation of the Derby prize by the State Governor, Sir Eric Woodward.

 Schumacher was asked to appear again before the stewards at the close of the day’s proceedings.
-Judgement came swiftly and unequivocally: the wages of his sin was to be a disqualification for life.
-There is a famous photograph taken in the waning glory of that spring afternoon as the forlorn figure of the 24-year-old jockey departs Randwick in disgrace dressed in his business suit and carrying bag and baggage.
+The judgement came swiftly and unequivocally: the wages of his sin were to be a disqualification for life.
+There is a famous Fairfax photograph taken in the waning glory of that spring afternoon as the forlorn figure of the 24-year-old jockey departs Randwick in disgrace dressed in his business suit and carrying bag and baggage.
+It is a telling picture of what Dr Samuel Johnson called the most poignant of regrets, the remorse for a crime committed in vain.
 On appeal a fortnight later, the A.J.C. committee reduced the term to ten years.
 Announcing the committee’s decision, chairman Sir Alan Potter said Schumacher’s record showed “his complete disregard for the rules of racing and the safety of his fellow riders.
 This was despite a long series of warnings.”
 Since May 1957 the enfant terrible of Australian racing had incurred eight reprimands, eight suspensions, three warnings and one fine.

 Although Schumacher wasn’t destined to serve out his full disqualification, it had a devastating impact on his career.
 He had celebrated his twenty-fourth birthday only a month before, and 1961 had already seen him triumph in the V.R.C.
 Australian Cup on Dream King; the S.T.C.
 Golden Slipper Stakes on Magic Night; and the B.A.T.C.
 Doomben Ten Thousand on Aquanita.
 He was the most promising young jockey in the country, and the A.J.C. ban cost him the best years of his life.
 Schumacher later reflected: “I lost the best years in which I would normally have been expected to learn, to become the best.
 Facing ten years on the outside, I lost any chance I had of reaching the top.”
 During his disqualification Schumacher worked in the Brisbane markets, carrying fruit and vegetable boxes to keep himself fit.
 And every six months or so he applied to the A.J.C. for reinstatement.
 Such applications were rejected with monotonous regularity although he wasn’t alone in his fight.

 I began this chapter with Tommy Hill and it is only fitting that I end it the same way.
 Whatever his shortcomings as a stallion, Summer Fair, the unsound horse whose Derby triumph had given Hill his greatest moment as a jockey, had also assured Hill’s future as a racehorse trainer.
 In the wake of the horse’s successful comeback in Hill’s hands, a coterie of clients sought out his services and these multiplied over the years.
 By 1968, when Hill applied for his licence renewal, he had moved into a new stable complex on Randwick racecourse housing twenty boxes, which he christened Summer Fair Lodge.
-In the years to come, he would train the likes of Cyron and Rajah Sahib, as well as a host of lesser lights such as Kentucky Gambler, Watusi and Scheme.
+In the years to come, he would train the likes of Cyron and Rajah Sahib for Bill Stanley, as well as a host of lesser lights such as Kentucky Gambler, Watusi and Scheme for other owners.